mcrchavez/NetScanner/README.md

 ### Prerequisites

-* Java 8 or later
+* JVM and JDK 8 or later

 ### Installation